JulianeGampe/greedy-gremlin/README.md

 - __Random assignment of a positive amount, negative amount and the Gremlin to the three envelopes__

-  - A positive amount of points, a negative a amount of points and the Gremlin are randomly assigned to the three envelopes (red, green and blue).
+  - A positive amount of points, a negative amount of points and the Gremlin are randomly assigned to the three envelopes (red, green and blue).

     ```python
         positive_amount = random.randint(250, 400)